Skip to Content

 Petition to Remove Conditions on Green Card in Miami

-Individuals who have adjusted status to a legal permanent resident initially receive a conditional green card for two-years.
+Individuals who have an adjusted status to a legal permanent resident initially receive a conditional green card for two years.
 After those two years, they must file a petition to remove the conditions on their green card to receive a green card valid for ten years.

-The issue with any petition to remove conditions case will be whether the underlying marriage was real.
-USCIS will be extremely skeptical of any marriage that resulted in a divorce or separation during the two-years of the conditional green card.
+The issue with any petition to remove conditions in the case will be whether the underlying marriage was real.
+USCIS will be extremely skeptical of any marriage that resulted in a divorce or separation during the two years of the conditional green card.
 Therefore, it is extremely important that you hire an experienced Miami immigration attorney to file adequate supporting evidence to give you the best opportunity to get your application approved.

 Supporting documentation that shows that the marriage was real may include: